microsoft/xlang/design_notes/XDN05 - xlang Binary Interface.md

 [GetRuntimeClassName](https://docs.microsoft.com/en-us/windows/desktop/api/inspectable/nf-inspectable-iinspectable-getruntimeclassname).

 Dynamic languages such as JavaScript and Python often need to be able to discover information about an object at runtime.

-IXlangUnknown::GetTypeName returns the fully namespace qualified name of the type as a string.
+IXlangObject::GetTypeName returns the fully namespace qualified name of the type as a string.

 ``` cpp
 int32_t GetTypeName(xlang_string* object_string);